 Student support and resources

-For every single aspect of your student life at the University, there is a team of staff whose only role is to support you, beginning with The Hub, the centre of most of our student support services.
-We encourage you to consider The Hub a one-stop-shop for all your needs.
+For every single aspect of your student life at the University there is a team of staff whose only role is to support you, beginning with the MyBradford student support service.
+We encourage you to consider MyBradford a one-stop-shop for all your needs.

 Hello from the Students' Union